A detailed exploration of the EDGES 21 cm absorption anomaly and axion-induced cooling: Axion physics

-Motivated by the question of whether other species, such as hot particles, photons and other cold species, can come into thermal contact with the cold axion fluid, and thus to explore more cosmic phenomenologies, it is important, especially for the following discussion, to construct the gravitational interaction rates of the cold axion fluid with these other species.
+Motivated by the question of whether other species, such as hot particles, photons and other cold species, can come into thermal contact with the cold axion fluid, and thus to explore more cosmic phenomenologies, it is important, especially for this paper's purpose, to construct the gravitational interaction relaxation rates of the cold axion fluid with these other species.